Vsauce: The Create Unknown

 In November 2018, Lieber and channel producer Matt Tabor launched The Create Unknown podcast, which interviews digital creators.
 The podcast has featured interviews with Casey Neistat, Derek Muller from Veritasium, Destin Sandlin from Smarter Every Day, Dolan Dark, iDubbbz, and Grandayy.

 Vsauce3

 Vsauce3 is hosted by Jake Roper and is dedicated to fictional worlds and video games.
 There are currently four recurring segments: HeadShot, Game LÜT, 9bit, and Fact Surgery.
 Vsauce3 has collaborated with YouTubers Joe Hanson from It's Okay to be Smart and Vanessa Hill from BrainCraft.
 He has also presented videos with celebrity guest appearances from Bill Nye, Jack Black, The Muppets, Paul Rudd, and Neil deGrasse Tyson.
-On November 25, 2015, Jake revealed that he has sarcoma, a rare form of cancer.
+On November 26, 2015, Jake revealed that he had sarcoma, a rare form of cancer.
 On December 19, Jake announced that he had begun treatment and a tumor on his lower leg had been successfully removed by surgery.